Dalvin Cook Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Cook has had a rushing touchdown in two matchups versus the Bears, but did not have multiple TDs in either of those games.
+- Cook has had a rushing touchdown in two games versus the Bears, but did not have multiple TDs in either of those games.

-- Cook will go up against a Bears squad that allows 126.4 rushing yards per game and is the NFL's 24th-ranked rush defense.
+- The Bears allow 126.4 yards per game on the ground, the NFL's 24th-ranked rush defense.

-- This year the Bears have conceded 14 rushing TDs.
-They are ranked 12th in the league in that category.
+- The Bears have allowed 14 rushing touchdowns, 12th in the NFL.

 Recent Performances

-- Against the Packers last week, Cook rushed nine times for 13 yards.
+- In last week's matchup against the Packers, Cook carried the ball nine times for 13 yards.

 Cook's Minnesota Teammates